10 Gastrointestinal Disease Symptoms You Should Never Ignore

 Depending on the cause, treatment will involve medications, lifestyle changes, or in some cases, surgery to treat the underlying gastrointestinal problem.

-Dysphagia Difficulties Swallowing
+Dysphagia or Difficulties Swallowing

 Dysphagia is defined as difficulty in swallowing.
 It results from a disease or condition affecting either the pharynx or the esophagus.
 For instance, most patients with GERD have this symptom because of stricture formation or even esophageal cancer.
 So if you have any difficulty in swallowing any food or fluid that causes pain, seek an assessment.